Deepakit/Santander-Customer-Prediction/README.md

 # Santander-Customer-Prediction
 Predicted customer transaction using prehistoric data.
-Used Machine learning Models like Logistic Regre.ssion,Random Forest, Naïve Bayes to obtain the outcome
+Used Machine learning Models like Logistic Regression,Random Forest, Naïve Bayes to obtain the outcome.
+Data can be downloaded from https://www.kaggle.com/c/santander-customer-transaction-prediction